davidtwco/rfcs/text/0000-build-std.md

-In line with `crates.io`'s policy of not allowing packages with dependencies on code published outside of `crates.io`, crates with these dependency sources will not be able to be published to crates.io.
+In line with `crates.io`'s policy of not allowing packages with dependencies on code published outside of `crates.io`, crates with these dependency sources will not be able to be published to `crates.io`.

-It is not possible to perform source replacement on standard library dependencies using `builtin = true`.

 *See the following sections for rationale/alternatives:*